Wei2624/Wei2624.github.io/_MachineLearning/usv_em.md

 2 M-step: update parameters as :

 $$\theta = \arg\max_{\theta} \sum\limits_i\sum\limits_{z^i} q_i(z^{(i)}) \log\frac{p(x^{(i)},z^{(i)};\theta)}{q_i(z^{(i)})}$$

+We can say that by the end, EM will tell us a point estimate of the best model variables.

 The question now is that does this always converge?
 We want to prove that $\ell(\theta^t)\leq\ell(\theta^{t+1})$.
 So we have: